Is Your Child Not Fitting In At School? Here’s How to Help Them

 4. Think Outside The Box (Online, Regional and National Opportunities)

-If your child has different or unusual interests that are not mainstream, or feels different from school friends for another reason, it may be harder for them to make face-to-face or local friends.
+If your child has different or unusual interests that are not mainstream, it may be harder for them to make face-to-face or local friends.

-Help them look for online communities and groups, or regional or national social activities for children with similar interests to meet up and become friends.
+Help them look for online communities or regional social activities for children with similar interests to meet up.

 Social media often gets a bad press.
 But if it is used responsibly with appropriate monitoring from a parent, it can be a lifeline for some shy or sensitive kids.